 - Included soy suppliers in our Supplier Responsible Sourcing Assessment (SRSA) program

 - Joined efforts on supporting the Cerrado Manifesto through the Consumer Goods Forum (CGF) to minimize deforestation from soy expansion in Brazil and increase transparency in the soy sector

 - Began a partnership with Earthworm Foundation to continue the traceability work back to the origin, risk assess our supply chain and identify transformation opportunities in collaboration with our suppliers in South America (ongoing)

 Pulp and Paper Approach

-As part of our responsible sourcing strategy, we continue working with our partner Rainforest Alliance, an international non-profit organization, to assess our supply network for paper based materials.
-We are also actively working with our suppliers to leverage our longstanding strategy to increase the volume of certified or recycled pulp and paper-based materials each year, setting a goal to source 100 percent by the end of 2020.
+As part of our responsible sourcing strategy, we continue working with our partner, Rainforest Alliance, an international non-profit organization, to assess our supply network for paper-based materials.
+We are also actively working with our suppliers to implement our longstanding strategy to increase the volume of certified or recycled pulp and paper-based materials each year, setting a goal to source 100 percent by the end of 2020.
 Our partnership with Rainforest Alliance helps us engage with our suppliers to increase the use of certified materials, giving preference to suppliers that use pulp and paper compliant with Forest Stewardship Council (FSC) certification standards.
-Rainforest Alliance also supports mapping our supply chain to identify hot spot areas, which present the highest risk to our business, the environment, or the local community.
+Rainforest Alliance also supports mapping our supply chain to identify hot spot areas, which present the highest risk to our business, the environment or the local community.

 We will continue partnering with our suppliers to build a low-risk global supply chain that meets the following criteria for pulp and paper: